I was so happy when I tried these super indulgent chocolate cookies from Melissa D’Arabian’s book Supermarket Healthy.

-My favorite part about them is that they are made with beans instead of flour!
+My favorite part about these cookies is that they are made with beans instead of flour!
 You would never know by tasting them.
-(I tested them on my bean-despising sister-in-law ????)
+(I tested them on my bean-despising sister-in-law!)

-Her recipe calls for chickpeas.
-I successfully substituted canned fava beans, and I think just about any other white bean would work, or even black beans.
+Melissa’s recipe calls for chickpeas.
+I successfully substituted canned fava beans, and I think black beans would work well too.

 Melissa D’Arabian’s Flourless Fudgy Dream Cookies